ChrisPritchard/slack-yara-scanner/README.md

 Gather the signing secret from the main app page, and the box token from the OAuth and Permissions page - it should start with `xoxb`

-## Installing Step 3: Setting up environment variables in AWS
+## Installing Step 3: Parameter store and setting up environment variables in AWS

+Back to AWS, go to the AWS SSM Parameter store and create two parameters, both 'securestrings'.
+These will hold the signing secret and slack api key from step 2.
+Make a note of your chosen parameter names.

-Back to AWS, add the following two environment variables with the secrets gathered from step 2:
+In the lambda configuration, add the following two environment variables with the names of their respective parameters:

 - `SLACK_SIGNING_SECRET`
 - `SLACK_API_TOKEN`